quicwg/base-drafts/draft-ietf-quic-tls.md

 Extensions to QUIC might create an additional exposure to replay attack if they are used by application protocols.
 QUIC extensions SHOULD describe how replay attacks affects their operation.
-Application protocols MUST either disable extensions in 0-RTT or provide replay mitigation strategies for any use of the extension.
+Application protocols MUST either prohibit the use of extensions in 0-RTT or provide replay mitigation strategies for those extensions that can be used.

 ## Packet Reflection Attack Mitigation {#reflection}